trinodb/trino/presto-docs/src/main/sphinx/connector/tpch.rst

 benchmark used to measure the performance of highly-complex decision support databases.

-This connector can be used to test the capabilities and query syntax of Presto without configuring access to an external data source.
+This connector can be used to test the capabilities and query syntax of Trino without configuring access to an external data source.
 When you query a TPCH schema, the connector generates the data on the fly using a deterministic algorithm.